 |Address: 20 Lexington Road, Waterloo Ontario Canada|

-Jan Boersma founded Panacom Automation Inc in 1979.
-The company designed and manufactured industrial data-acquisition and control systems for utilities, resource industries and process industries.
+Alastair Gordon and Jan Boersma founded Panacom Automation Inc in 1978.
+The company designed and manufactured Supervisory Control and Data Acquisition (SCADA) systems for electrical utilities, pipelines, refineries, steel mills, pulp and paper, resource industries, and process industries.

 HP closed the Panacom Division in January of 1998.

 ©2004 - 2018 BGImages Australia - All Rights Reserved.

 The HP Computer Museum and BGImages Australia are not affiliated with HP Inc. or with Hewlett Packard Enterprise.
 Hewlett Packard and the HP logo are trademarks of HP Inc and Hewlett Packard Enterprise.
 This website is intended solely for research and education purposes.